Although cute, these herbivores can become a nuisance by establishing burrows

 Hillside image of groundhog burrow in retention pond.

-a serious erosion problem by burrowing into the steep banks of
+groundhogs have caused a serious erosion problem by burrowing into the steep banks of the basin.
+In

-Wildlife and Animal Control for groundhog damage control and
+Call Garden State Wildlife and Animal Control for groundhog damage control and woodchuck trapping

 Far left is winter image of the groundhog's